Basics: a user perspective on web-enabled software

 Now, let’s translate that into something anyone can get.

-Typically, an application that uses a database is defined as a multi-tier (or multi-layer) app and is divided into three main conceptual layers:
+Typically, an application that makes use of a database refers to as multi-tier (or multi-layer) apps.
+Such apps decompose into three main conceptual layers:

-- The data layer/tier – is defined by data storage strategies and configuration.
-Usually, this layer consists of a relational database or various databases that are stored on a server’s hard drive.
-Now, depending on the application’s scope, this layer can expand into various models and structures – however, we’ll leave this for another post, dedicated to data only.
+A entity defined by data storage strategies and configuration.
+Usually, this layer consists of a relational database or various databases, stored on a server’s hard drive.
+Now, depending on the application’s scope, this layer can expand into various models and structures.
+However, we’ll leave this for another post, dedicated to data only.
 After all, we’re covering basics here.

 Now, because it resides on your machine, you cannot update that file at any time or anywhere.
 Well, you could, but the main issue here is data consistency.
-Even if you are a proud owner of a 32GB USB stick, you’d have to be carrying a backup or a copy of that file.
-When you’d make changes to it, the original file would not be updated and you’d have to update the original by copying and replacing the machine file with the one residing on your USB stick.
-Also, if your hard drive “died” and/or you’ve lost your precious USB stick, if those evil internet minions infected your Operating System or if you love pouring cups of coffee over your motherboard and hard drive, that data can be corrupted or lost forever.
+Even if you are a proud owner of a 32GB USB stick […] you’d have to be carrying a backup or a copy of that file.
+When you’d make changes to it, the original file would not be updated.
+You’d have to update the original by replacing the machine file with the one residing on your USB stick.
+Also, if your hard drive “died” and/or you’ve lost your precious USB stick.
+If those evil internet minions infected your Operating System.
+Or, if you love pouring cups of coffee over your motherboard and hard drive… That data can be corrupted or lost forever.

-Now, depending on your web application complexity and purpose, the data and server layers can reside “in the cloud”, within your company’s or application’s owner datacenter.
-To put it in simpler terms, a web application is yet another computer program that “lives” on the internet, rather than on your local machine.
+Now, depending on your web application complexity and purpose, the data and server layers can reside “in the cloud”.
+That means, within your company’s or application’s owner datacenter.
+Essentialy, a web application is yet another computer program that “lives” on the internet, rather than on your local machine.

 What makes a web application tick (the essentials)?

 Remember those conceptual layers we spoke about when defining an app?
-Well, if you got those, from here on it should be easier to get a grip on how a standard web application works.
+Well, if you got those, from here on it should be easier to get a grip on how inner workings.
 Those layers are split at the code level too.
 Only this time, they are defined a bit different, especially for those in the business of building web-enabled services.